danisztls/journal/DEVELOPMENT.md

 Nexus is the Latin radical for conciseness.
 It is a document management system with the goal to seamless integrate three core functions: archive, discover and provide. **Archive** means that the system should store and version the documents. **Discovery** means that the user should be able to find the right documents through context or search. **Provide** means that the user can view/edit documents and share them with others easily.

 In practical terms notes metadata can be inserted in YAML headers while notes can be exported to practically any format using Pandoc and easily published with Jekyll.

-### Librarian
-Parse URLs in notes, visit and save them to disk.

 ### Eudaemon
 Eudaemon is the Greek concept of good guardian spirit.
 It aids the user in seeing clearly his actions and avoiding unhealthy habits like use the computer for a long period of time. *Socrates during his lifetime had a daemon that always warned him of threats and bad judgment but never directed his actions.*